91ajames/ublock-filters-ulist-youtube/README.md

-Oneof things I use that helps greatly is kboghdady https://github.com/kboghdady/youTube_ads_4_pi-hole
+One of things I use that helps greatly is kboghdady https://github.com/kboghdady/youTube_ads_4_pi-hole

 # YouTube